 - D. Randomly select two deposit dates for each of the 5 bank accounts selected for Bank Reconciliations procedure #3A (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
 Obtain supporting documentation for each of the 10 deposits and: - i.
-Observe that receipts are sequentially pre-numbered. - Observed that receipts are sequentially pre-numbered. - ii.
-Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - Traced sequentially pre-numbered receipts to the deposit slip, noting no exceptions. - iii.
-Trace the deposit slip total to the actual deposit per the bank statement. - Traced the deposit slip total to the actual deposit per the bank statement, noting no exceptions. - iv.
-Observe the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe or drawer). - Observed that for 2 out of the 3 bank accounts selected for testing, deposits were not made within one business day of receipt at the location. - v.
-Trace the actual deposit per the bank statement to the general ledger. - Traced the actual deposit per the bank statement to the general ledger, noting no exceptions.
+Observe that receipts are sequentially pre-numbered. - No exceptions were found as a result of the procedure. - ii.
+Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - No exceptions were found as a result of this procedure. - iii.
+Trace the deposit slip total to the actual deposit per the bank statement. - No exceptions were found as a result of this procedure. - iv.
+Observe the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe or drawer). - No exceptions were found as a result of this procedure. - v.
+Trace the actual deposit per the bank statement to the general ledger. - No exceptions were found as a result of this procedure.